tomimick/restpie3/README.md

 Setting up a whole cluster at [AWS ECS](https://aws.amazon.com/ecs/) is no easy feat, you need to learn and configure A LOT.
-[Dokku](http://dokku.viewdocs.io/dokku/) seems nice but has limitations, allowing to run only a single Docker build.
-I wish the container/Kubernetes industry still matures more and provides a [Heroku](https://www.heroku.com/)-like effortless deployments of Docker builds.
+[Dokku](http://dokku.viewdocs.io/dokku/) seems nice but has limitations, allowing to run only a single Docker image.
+I wish the container/Kubernetes industry still matures more and provides a [Heroku](https://www.heroku.com/)-like effortless deployments of Docker images.

 So if you have plain VPS servers, and want to have super speedy updates from localhost to the servers, I have created a single Python script